microsoft/coyote/docs/ref/Microsoft.Coyote.Specifications/Specification.md

 Provides static methods that are useful for writing specifications and interacting with the systematic testing engine.

+Provides static methods that are useful for writing specifications and interacting with the systematic testing engine.

 ```csharp
 public static class Specification
 ```